SFPD called on black business owner in Mission District

 It's a message that was on full display on Saturday.

 "Something that somebody meant for negative turned into a positive," Tamesha Whitley told ABC7 News.
-"Because now we're coming to support, encourage everybody to support- keep the bother's business booming."
+"Because now we're coming to support, encourage everybody to support- keep the brother's business booming."

 ABC7 News reached out to the San Francisco Police Department about the encounter.
 We will update the story once we hear back.